Bubble-Protocol/bubble-tools/README.md

 ### Contract

-The `contract` command is used to deploy, call and transact with on-chain smart contracts.
-E.g.:
+The `contract` command is used to deploy, call and transact with on-chain smart contracts:
 ```
-bubble contract deploy --abi [...] --bytecode 0x123...456 arg1 arg2
+bubble contract deploy --abi [...] --bytecode 0x123...456 arg1 arg2 --save 'test-contract'
 ```

 ### Content